NusRAT-LiA/Medical-Translator/README.md

 ## 🚀 Live Demo

-Try it live at: **[your-vercel-deployment-url]** Navigate to Technical Documentation file for better understanding.
+Try it live at: **https://medical-translator.vercel.app/**
+- Navigate to Technical Documentation file for better understanding.
-Navigate to user guide file to learn how to use.
+- Navigate to user guide file to learn how to use.